Complete your COVID Screening

 Cancellation Policy:

-Day Camp Cancellation Policy: If you cancel more than three weeks prior to the start of camp, you will receive a full refund less a $30/week administration fee.
+Day Camp Cancellation Policy: If you cancel more than four weeks prior to the start of camp, you will receive a full refund less a $30/week administration fee

-Overnight Camp Cancellation Policy: If you cancel more than two weeks prior to the start of camp, you will receive a full refund less a $75/week administration fee.
+Overnight Camp Cancellation Policy: If you cancel more than four weeks prior to the start of camp, you will receive a full refund less a $75/week administration fee.

-All Camps: If a cancellation occurs after the cut-off dates listed above, you will get NO REFUND except for medical reasons with a note from a doctor.
+All Camps: If a cancellation occurs after the cut-off dates, NO REFUND will be given except for medical reasons with a note from a doctor.
 In that case, you will get a full refund less the administration fee.
-No refund will be made for dismissals due to disciplinary action, late arrivals, early departures, or failure to meet COVID pre-registration requirements.
+No refund will be made for dismissals due to disciplinary action, late arrivals, or early departures.
 If a child/participant is unwell while at camp and it is determined that withdrawal from camp is required, the camp will credit the family the value of fees for the unexpired term.
 Depending on availability, the family can use their credit to rebook the child in an alternate session when they are back to full health.

 Yes, we have a scholarship program available for many of our overnight camps.
 For more information, click here

-We accept E-transfers, Visa, Mastercard, American Express, Visa/Debit cards, and cash payments.
-Payment can be also be made by cheque if paid at least 1 month before camp session begins.
+We accept e-transfers to [email protected], Visa, Mastercard, American Express, Visa/Debit cards, and cash payments.
 Please note that a camp spot will not be held until we have received a deposit.

 Yes!
 When registering for camp, a deposit is required to hold the camper’s spot and the remainder is due June 1st.